MrMicrowaveOven/AlgorithmsCurriculum/README.md

 * SF only: Attend the Interview Skills lecture.
 Bring paper and pen to this lecture.

 ## W10D5
-* [Polish your personal pitch.][personal-pitch] Practice your pitch every day with your pairboarding partner- give each other feedback.
+* [Polish your personal pitch.][personal-pitch] NY: Practice your pitch every day with your pairboarding partner- give each other feedback.
 * Polish your [GitHub][github] and [LinkedIn][linkedin] profiles
 * Read about [performance analysis and big O][big-o].
 * Read [What do software engineers actually do?][what-software-engineers-do]